fassko/fassko.github.io/Content/blog/swiftui-tabview.md

 ## Customize TabView

-Sadly there isn't much how we can customize the `TabView` in SwiftUI.
+Sadly there aren't many options for customizing the `TabView` in SwiftUI.
 We can change the image and title for the tabs, but that is quite understandable.

 We can change the default accent color.
-Let's change it to purple color.
+Let's change it to purple.

 ```
 TabView {